London, Suffolk, Cambridge, Essex and Lincolnshire

 Our base this evening is the cathedral market town of Ely, once home to Oliver Cromwell.

 More charming villages to meander today!
-The market town of Thetford was home of the great Thomas Paine, author of The Rights of Man.
 Have a look around the historic market town of Bury St Edmunds.
 The most famous landmarks are its impressive abbey ruins and their adjoining gardens.
 Once a great monastery, the abbey was built around a shrine to Saint Edmund, which for centuries was a point of pilgrimage from peasants to kings.

-Later, as time permits, we could route via the impossibly pretty Lavenham, and Sudbury, birthplace of Thomas Davies, whose signal to Paul Revere set off that famous ride.
+Later, route via the impossibly pretty Lavenham, and Sudbury, birthplace of Thomas Davies, whose signal to Paul Revere set off that famous ride.
 We will return to London this evening, here our tour concludes.

 OPTIONAL EXTENTION: Instead of returning to London, finish today in Harwich, where The Mayflower was built and where her Captain Christopher Jones once lived.
 There is an overnight ferry, scheduled 11pm Harwich/arriving Hook of Holland 08:00 the next morning.
 You can continue on a 3 day Dutch excursion that would include the highlights of The Netherlands including places of interest for the Mayflower Pilgrims, your 3 days would include: